SELab-2/OSOC-1/docs/authentication.md

 Send a POST request with the user's username and password to the api.
 The api will return an accessToken and a refreshToken. \
 The accessToken is used for authorization, the refreshToken is used to renew the accessToken without having to re-enter your username and password. \
-At this moment the refreshToken doesn't work yet.
+At this moment the refreshToken isn't implemented yet.
 ```bash
 curl --location --request POST 'http://localhost:8080/api/login' \
 --header 'Content-Type: application/x-www-form-urlencoded' \